The Third Folk Revival

 August 2025

-It was in this hopeful, spirit, carried by the thrill of being part of a counterculture, that we screened our first film.
+It was in this hopeful spirit, carried by the thrill of being part of a counterculture, that we screened our first film.
 The 1953 documentary Oss Oss Wee Oss!
 It was about Padstow.

 I don’t think I’d screen it again.
 I’m not sure I’d even go back to Padstow.

 These rites and rituals were never meant for mass consumption.
-The reason that we enjoy them so much is because they’re local and relevant to just a few hundred people.
+The reason that we enjoy them so much is that they’re local and relevant to just a few hundred people.
 They’re not tourist spectaculars, but genuine, living, extant cultural phenomena.
-That’s what makes them so appealing but it is also what makes them ‘folk’.
-However, they have become content for Instagram feeds of a hundred thousand followers.
-It didn’t take long before books, TV programmes, perfumes and celebrity endorsements started to appear, cashing in on the frenzy.
-The more niche the ritual, the more cultural (and sometimes actual) capital it enjoyed.
-The centre of the Venn diagram was always the same: something spectacular but obscure enough to feel like discovery.
-This is obviously nothing new.
-People have capitalised on far off cultures for a long time but these cultures are ours.
-That makes the line between appreciation and appropriation much more blurry.
+That’s what makes them so appealing, but it is also what makes them ‘folk’.
+It's also what makes them so attractive for Instagram users, where they appear on accounts with sometimes hundreds of thousands of followers.
+And, from there, it didn’t take long before books, TV programmes, perfumes and celebrity endorsements started to appear, cashing in on the frenzy.

 Pubs, clubs, pool halls and community centres are places where real ‘folk’ still happens.
 And it’s alive, but perhaps only just.
 Maybe our collective attention should be on keeping these spaces and traditions going, because, unlike stone circles, they’re genuinely under threat (even if they are a little less magical!)
-If we take a cue from the folk revival of the 1960s and 70s, we could channel that energy into making folk urban and political again, rooted in strikes and protest.
-There is obviously a part of folk which is about the occult, the spooky and the weird, but this isn’t necessarily about what’s real and it maybe doesn’t need reviving.
+If we take a cue from the folk revival of the 1960s and 70s, we could channel that energy into making folk political again, with its origins in strikes and protest.
 After all, there’s a real crisis unfolding now.